TanmayArya-1p/sbox-ga/README.md

 (**WIP**)

-A multithreaded implementation of the Genetic Algorithm to find optimal [S-Boxes](https://en.wikipedia.org/wiki/S-box) resistant to differential and linear cryptanalysis.
+A multithreaded implementation of the Genetic Algorithm to find optimal [S-Boxes](https://en.wikipedia.org/wiki/S-box) resistant to differential cryptanalysis.